 Pursuant to the Administration Agreement, Fidus Investment Advisors, LLC acts as our administrator and furnishes us with office facilities and equipment and clerical, book-keeping and record-keeping services at such facilities.
 Under the Administration Agreement, our investment advisor performs, or oversees the performance of, our required administrative services, which include being responsible for the financial records that we are required to maintain and preparing reports to our stockholders and reports filed with the SEC.
 In addition, our investment advisor assists us in determining and publishing our net asset value, overseeing the preparation and filing of our tax returns and the printing and dissemination of reports to our stockholders, and generally overseeing the payment of our expenses and the performance of administrative and professional services rendered to us by others.
 Under the Administration Agreement, our investment advisor also provides managerial assistance on our behalf to those portfolio companies that have accepted our offer to provide such assistance.
-Payments under the Administration Agreement, including rent and our allocable portion of our officers, including our chief financial officer and chief compliance officer and their respective staffs.
+Payments under the Administration Agreement are equal to an amount based upon our allocable portion of our investment advisor's overhead in performing its obligations under the Administration Agreement, including rent and our allocable portion of the cost of our officers, including our chief financial officer and chief compliance officer and their respective staffs.
 To the extent that our investment advisor outsources any of its functions, we will pay the fees associated with such functions on a direct basis without profit to our investment advisor.
-Under the administration agreement, administrative expenses for services provided for the years ended December 31, 2017, 2016 and 2015 totaled \$1.4 million, \$1.4 million and \$1.5 million, respectively.
+Under the administration agreement, administrative expenses for services provided for the years ended December 31, 2017, 2016 and 2015 totaled \$1.4 million and \$1.5 million, respectively.